-The Women’s Intercultural Center utilizes a programming structure that interweaves leadership development within a three (3) programming approach: Education & Personal Development, Economic Self-Sufficiency, and Consciousness-Raising for Change.
-Additionally, the Center works with local, state, regional and national organizations and agencies to provide special services, trainings and workshops that help meet the needs of Southern NM and West TX.
-Each approach reinforces and complements the other to empower Center participants, a process we call WINGS (Women Interweaving Needs and Goals for Success).
+The Women’s Intercultural Center utilizes a programming structure that interweaves leadership development within a three (3) pronged programming approach: Education & Personal DevelopmentEconomic Self-Sufficiency, and Consciousness-Raising for Change.
+Additionally, the Center works with local, state, regional, and national organizations and agencies to provide special services, training, and workshops that help meet the individual needs of our participants and the needs of the communities of Southern NM and West TXEach approach reinforces and complements the other to educateempower and engage women, a process we call WINGS (Women Interweaving Needs and Goals for Success)

-ALTERNATIVE EDUCATION AND PERSONAL DEVELOPMENT
+ALTERNATIVE EDUCATION & PERSONAL DEVELOPMENT

 Mission